How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 Comparison with last year

 The results from this year’s survey are pretty similar to the results from last year’s survey.
-The main difference was that there were more niches represented in the survey that included bloggers earning over $1,000, over $5,000 and over $10,000 per month.

 Key takeaways